Bee City USA

 Asheville goes by many names, including Land of the Sky, Paris of the South, Beer City USA, and also Bee City USA.
 That's right—Bee City, as in honey bees.

 The city became the inaugural Bee City USA in 2012, officially designating the community as one of the first in the nation to champion pollinators and educate residents and businesses about the essential role of the honey bee and other pollinators in making our world bloom and fruit.

-As of this summer, the Bee City USA initiative has welcomed nine cities into the hive, including Seattle.
+As of the summer of 2016, the Bee City USA initiative had welcomed nine cities into the hive, including Seattle.

 Sweet Travel Inspiration

 But the sweetest part of Asheville's love affair with bees goes back decades.
 Honey has long been a part of the Appalachian food culture, and today there are many ways to enjoy this sticky treat:

 Asheville Bee Charmer is a boutique and honey tasting bar in downtown.
 Visitors can sample several varieties of local, regional and world honeys on a honey flight selected by owners and honey experts Kim and Jillian.
 Or peruse a carefully curated selection of bee-themed wares, from skin care and candles to mugs and jewelry.